gigasquid/gigasquid.github.io/source/_posts/2014-02-15-hitchhikers-guide-to-clojure-part-3.markdown

 matters._

 _Locked doors are a common nuisance in modern times.
-Fortunately, Clojure provides a very handy function for such occasions [fnil](http://clojuredocs.org/clojure_core/1.2.0/clojure.core/fnil).
+Fortunately, Clojure provides a very handy function for such occasions, [fnil](http://clojuredocs.org/clojure_core/1.2.0/clojure.core/fnil).
 This commonly overlooked function, takes an existing function and returns a new function that allows you to specify a default for a nil parameter.
 For example, take this locked door:_